flamestro/deployless/README.md

 ### Known issues
 - sometimes the actions are deployed but are not returning binaries (edge case)
     - here you can just deploy again and it should work
-- Virtual environments for python actions is created and not removeable without sudo rights since it is created by a docker container to be compatible with openwhisk